 Running is an individual sport, but if we run two or more together, it suddenly becomes a meeting point for a personal relationship.
 When running, there is nothing to distract or divert attention from the conversation with another person(s).

 The awareness that we have time to talk together also makes you a better listener and the body’s natural production of certain hormones such as dopamine, makes us more open and we talk enthusiastically about things we otherwise would not talk about under other circumstances.
-So, running also have a psychological effect.
+So, running also has a psychological effect.

 You do not have to be afraid of not being able to say what you want.
 If you did not finish the talk this time, you pick it up again where it ended next time.
 In running clubs or to common training, many people run together.
 It provides a good opportunity to make new contacts and exchange experiences with others who share the same interest in running.